 Both, after about five years, eventually met and married someone else.
 Both marriages had seven children.
 Both marriages also eventually resulted in divorce.

 On April 2, 2002, John received a telephone call around midnight.
-The friendly voice inquired about his military service and asked him if he knew Thelma Meal.
+The friendly voice inquired about his military service and asked him if he knew Thelma Neal.
 When John replied, “yes”, the caller said, “Well then, you are my grandfather.”

 “I about passed out,” said John.
 The caller was Wayne Patrick, his 34 years young grandson!
-Wayne told John that Thelma and his son, Gilbert, were both alive and well and living in Australia.
-Wayne’s persistence through the use of the Internet paid off.
+Wayne told John that Thelma and his son, Wayne, were both alive and well and living in Australia.
+Grandson Wayne’s persistence through the use of the Internet paid off.
 He initially located John’s cousin in Georgia who provided the address and telephone number that his grandmother, Thelma, had tried to find for years.

 Thelma, who was repairing antique furniture at the time recalls, “I just went blank when I got the news.”